ICJIA/researchhub-docs/docs/guide/faq.md

 ## What is _ICJIA Research Hub_?

 _ICJIA Research Hub_ is the latest iteration of the ICJIA Research & Analysis (R&A) Unit's ongoing effort to bring criminal justice data and research to the public.
-It seeks to provide a focused and dedicated platform to share the ICJIA R&A Unit's research activitys and products.
+It seeks to provide a focused and dedicated platform to share the ICJIA R&A Unit's research activities and products.
 It is also an open-source project that allows the public to get engaged in its making.

 ## What is ICJIA?

 The Illinois Criminal Justice Information Authority (ICJIA) is a state agency dedicated to improving the administration of criminal justice.
-Its statutory reponsibilities fall under the categories of grants administration, research and analysis, policy and planning, and information systems and technology.
+Its statutory responsibilities fall under the categories of grants administration, research and analysis, policy and planning, and information systems and technology.

 For more information about ICJIA, please visit [the official website](http://icjia.state.il.us).